DevExpress/devextreme-demos/JSDemos/Demos/Tabs/Overview/description.md

 You can initialize a tab’s contents (text, icons and badges) with values from underlying data objects.
 This example demonstrates this technique.

-Use drop-down editors on the right to change component's [orientation](/Documentation/ApiReference/UI_Components/dxTabs/Configuration/#orientation), [styling mode](/Documentation/ApiReference/UI_Components/dxTabs/Configuration/#stylingMode), and [icon position](/Documentation/ApiReference/UI_Components/dxTabs/Configuration/#iconPosition).
+Use the drop-down editors on the right to change the component's [orientation](/Documentation/ApiReference/UI_Components/dxTabs/Configuration/#orientation), [styling mode](/Documentation/ApiReference/UI_Components/dxTabs/Configuration/#stylingMode), and [icon position](/Documentation/ApiReference/UI_Components/dxTabs/Configuration/#iconPosition).

 You can also specify an item template ([itemTemplate](/Documentation/ApiReference/UI_Components/dxTabs/Configuration/#itemTemplate)) to customize tabs.